Your Peterborough stockroom spans a machine shop, a care-supply store, and a winter boat shed, and the ERP add-on knows only one of them

 Exactly what you get

 A warehouse system that knows your storage is three different problems.
 Traceable part picking on the shop floor.
 Expiry-aware picking in the care-supply room.
 And exact location-and-condition tracking for every boat in the winter shed, so spring retrieval is a plan, not a scavenger hunt.
-It connects to your inventory management software and ERP so stock stays honest across spaces, ties into the booking software so a customer's stored boat links to their record, and feeds your business intelligence dashboards so you can see storage utilization against the seasons.
+It connects to your inventory management software and ERP so stock stays honest across spaces, ties into the booking software so a customer's stored boat links to their record, and feeds your business intelligence (BI) dashboards so you can see storage utilization against the seasons.

 How to choose a developer in Peterborough